shybovycha/shybovycha.github.io/_posts/2017-02-21-speeding-up-algorithms-with-sse.md

     | bin(14) = | 0   0   1   1   1   0  |
     +-----------+------------------------+

 E.g. binary representation of `14` is: <code>14<sub>2</sub> = 001110</code>.
-Leading zeroes could be skipped in binary system _(as there might be as many of those as you wish)_.
+Leading zeroes could be skipped in a binary system _(as there might be as many of those as you wish)_.

-Similar thing happens to floating-point numbers: the difference is that computer stores the negative powers of two:
+A similar thing happens to floating-point numbers: the difference is that computer stores the negative powers of two:

     +------------+-----------------------------------------+
     |     n      | 5        4       3      2     1    0    |